ISCT Clinical Fellows Application Program

 Memorial Sloan Kettering Cancer Center

-Interested in Supporting Training & Education in Cell and Gene Therapy?
+Interested in Supporting Training and Education in Cell and Gene Therapy?

-Become a sponsor of the ISCT Clinical Applications Program for Fellows and help provide full-tuition scholarships for a highly selective cohort of clinical fellows advancing cell and gene therapy (CGT) from bench to bedside.
-The program is strictly limited to 20 Scholars to ensure a high faculty-to-scholar ratio.
+Become a sponsor of the ISCT Clinical Applications Program for Fellows and help support the participation of a highly selective group of 40 clinical fellows advancing cell and gene therapy from bench to bedside.

-• Showcase your organization as a partner and resource in clinical CGT
+• Position your organization as a partner in clinical CGT education and workforce development

 • Build relationships with current and future clinical leaders in CGT

-• Increase visibility with a highly relevant audience
+• Gain visibility with a credentialed, highly relevant clinical audience

-• Demonstrate corporate social responsibility by supporting clinicians in a critical, fast-moving field
+• Demonstrate commitment to strengthening the clinical pipeline in a critical, fast-moving field

-ISCT maintains full independence over program content, faculty, and scholar selection.
+ISCT maintains full independence over program content, faculty, and participant selection.